-Possibly because it was so astonishing to see such a well organised, creative and talented media person who was female, Ita quickly became much in demand in society for her hugely varied areas of community engagement.
-She became a member of boards of civil society organisations; president of many of them because her talent was recognized as invaluable; and she offered her contribution to publicity for many important public causes.
+Possibly because it was so astonishing to see such a well organised, creative and talented media person who was female, Ita quickly became much in demand in civil society for her hugely varied areas of community engagement.
+She became a member of boards of civil society organisations; president of many of them because her talent was recognised as invaluable; and she offered her contributions to publicity for many important public causes.
 Over the years these have included:

 - Mental health of Australians;

 - Aged and community welfare in Australia;

 - Bowel cancer;

 - The Sydney Symphony Orchestra;

-- Alzheimer's disease in Australia;
+- Alzheimer's (now Dementia) Australia;

 - Prostate cancer;

+- Osteoporosis;

 - The Smith Family and the needy;

-- A Fund for nurses;
+- The Australian Service Nurses' National Memorial fund;

 - The challenges of older Australians;

-- The admirable work of Salvos;
+- The work of the Salvos:

 - Deaf and Blind Children;

 - Manufacturing in the area of arts and culture;

-- Macular disorder;
+- Macular Disease Foundation;

-- The challenge of arthritis; and
+- The challenges of arthritis; and

-- Generally serving as role model for women.
+- And generally serving as role model for women.